Pioneering the future of IoT society using “Physics and Electronics” with unlimited possibilities.

-Our department consists of the following ten groups: (1) “Quantum Physics of Condensed Matter” studying quantum mechanical phenomena at low-temperatures and high magnetic fields; (2) “Nano-Optical Physics of Material” studying nano-optical functional design; (3) “Physics of Organic Semiconductors” studying optical and electronic properties of soft materials; (4) “Nanodevice Research” studying devices using nanomaterials and nanotechnology; (5) “Semiconductor Processing” studying nanoprocesses in manufacturing electronic devices; (6) “Physics of Optical Devices” studying biomedical optics and laser application; (7) “Physics of Novel Devices” studying electronic devices using substances with innovative functions; (8) “Spintronics” studying spin electronics; and (9) “Silicon Photonics” studying silicon laser and photonic crystals; and (10) “Surface/Interface Science” studying surface and interfacial phenomena using electronic devices.
+Our department consists of the following twelve groups: (1) “Quantum Physics of Condensed Matter” studying quantum phenomena at low-temperatures with high magnetic fields; (2) “Nano-Optical Physics of Material” studying nano-optical functional design; (3) “Physics of Organic Semiconductors” studying optical and electronic properties of soft materials; (4) “Nanodevice Research” studying devices using nanomaterials and nanotechnology; (5) “Semiconductor Processing” studying nanoprocesses in manufacturing electronic devices; (6) “Physics of Optical Devices” studying plasmonics and laser application; (7) “Physics of Novel Devices” studying electronic devices using substances with innovative functions; (8) “Silicon Photonics” studying silicon laser and photonic crystals; (9) “Surface/ Interface Science” studying novel functions using semiconductor interface; (10) “Nonlinear Dynamics/Complex-System Dynamics” studying phenomena of synchronization and chaos; (11) “Theoretical Quantum Physics” studying strongly-correlated electronic state in theory; (12) “Physical Properties of Solid” studying electronic state in matter using synchrotron radiation.
 Each group is engaged in research and development in a specialized field and is offered with programs designed to develop specialists who are highly competent in rapidly developing fields of science and technology.

 Hiroaki Shishido [Associate Professor]